How Does Facebook’s Newsfeed Algorithm Work?

 Facebook newsfeed is the constantly updating list of stories in the middle of your homepage.
 It includes status updates, photos, videos, recent Facebook activities, and life events of your friends, family members, and liked pages.
 The feed also includes sponsored stories from advertisers who have targeted you for their ads.

 You probably know all this already.
-But what you might not know is- Facebook has a big algorithm to select which post should appear on your newsfeed and which doesn’t.
+But what you might not know is that Facebook has a big algorithm to select which post should appear on your newsfeed and which shouldn’t.

 Trends are the new trend on Facebook.
 It’s the new way to get connected to the world.
-Someone won a medal for your country?
-It’s the new trending post and will be given preference on their news feed.
+Did someone win a medal for your country?
+It’s the new trending post and will be given preference on your news feed.

 Time Spent Viewing